MicrosoftDocs/Devices-docs/surface-hub/prepare-your-environment-for-surface-hub.md

 ## Device affiliation

-Use Device affiliation to manage user access to the Settings app on Surface Hub 2S.
-With the Windows 10 Team operating system (that runs on Surface Hub 2S), only authorized users can adjust settings using the Settings app.
+Use Device affiliation to manage user access to the Settings app on Surface Hub.
+With the Windows 10 Team operating system (that runs on Surface Hub), only authorized users can adjust settings using the Settings app.
 Since choosing the affiliation can impact feature availability, plan appropriately to ensure that users can access features as intended.

 > [!NOTE]